The Stuart Sapphire

 Oliver Cromwell sold the Stuart Sapphire with the rest of the Crown Jewels.
 It was returned to Charles II of England once the monarchy had been restored.

 When James II went into exile in France in 1688 it's believed he smuggled the stone with him.
 After his death it was passed to his son James Stuart who in turn passed it to his son Henry Benedict Cardinal Duke of York.
 When he died it was left to George III.

-In 1838 Queen Victoria had the Stuart Sapphire set into the front of the Imperial State Crown just below the Black Prince's Ruby.
+In 1838 Queen Victoria had the Stuart Sapphire set in the front of the Imperial State Crown.
+It was positioned below the Black Prince's Ruby.
 In 1909 it was moved to the back of the crown to make space for the 317 carat (63 gram) cushion-shaped Cullinan II diamond.

 The Imperial State Crown was worn by Queen Elizabeth II after her coronation.
 It was also worn each year during the state opening of parliament.

 During the laying-in-state at Westminster Hall the crown was placed on her coffin.
 It remained there throughout the funeral ceremony.
 It was removed shortly before the coffin was lowered into the royal vault at St George's Chapel in Windsor Castle.